GetScatter/ScatterWebExtension/readme.md

 The domain requesting the signature is also bound within this proxy and can not be faked as it is being taken from `location.host`, and any attempt to modify this value will result in the browser changing it's actual location.
-( For instance if you type in `location.host = 'google.com'` it will physically redirect you to google )
+( For instance if you type in `location.host = 'google.com'` into chrome's inspector console it will physically redirect you to google )

 The only way for a website to push requests into Scatter and use it's private keys to sign signatures is like this.